danbev/learning-ai/notes/position-embeddings/embeddings.md

 ```

 If we look back as how this tensor is populated we can see that is first figures
 out how many tokens each sequence has.
-Potentially each token could belong to as
+Potentially each token could belong to a
 different sequence to at most 6 sums are stored in the `sum` vector.
 ```c++
         std::vector<uint64_t> sum(n_tokens, 0);